guffre/goldengoose/README.md

 - **No RWX in Reflective Loader**: The Reflective DLL Loader has been modified to avoid marking memory as Read-Write-Execute (RWX), a common signature often flagged by PSPs.
 - **Normal HTTPS Dataflow**: The client initiates requests to the server and awaits responses.
 This approach diverges from traditional C2 frameworks, which typically have servers initiate requests with clients responding.
+- **Multi-stage Loading**: The included `launcher.exe` can be installed as a persistent mechanism on a machine.
+This will callback to a DNS server, which redirects to a staging server that supplies the payload code.
 - **Initial Callback Handler**: Initial callbacks are handled by a separate executable.
 This means if the client were to ever crash, you don't lose access.
-- **Initial Callback via DNS**: This is using DNS in a legitimate way, not as a covert channel for comms.
-You can use the supplied DNS server (in `server.py`) to respond to DNS, or you can setup a legitimate domain and register it.
-The IPv4 address returned is the actual C2 server, and the TTL is the C2 port.
+- **Initial Callback via DNS**: Uses DNS legitimately, not as a covert channel for comms.
+You can use the supplied DNS server (in `server_initial_callback.py`) to respond to DNS, or you can setup a legitimate domain and register it.
+The IPv4 address returned is the stager server, and the TTL is the stager port.

 ## Features

 - **Command Execution**: Execute commands on the client
-- **Shell Interaction**: Display message boxes on the client system (Windows-specific).
+- **Shell Interaction**: Coming soon!
+Currently displays message boxes on the client system.
 - **Dynamic Code Loading**: Load and execute dynamically generated code (gadgets) received from the server.
 - **Installation Logging**: Log installation status by creating a file (`installed.txt`) on the client system.
 - **Encrypted Communications**: All communications are HTTPS only.
 Additional channels may be added in the future.